J.K. Rowling owns and makes profit—I just play.

 They would fix this.

 Harry, setting his shoulders back, released a great sigh and nodded again before apparating back to the Granger's skeletal home.
-There he took one last glance at the property before counting out the necessary twists to take him back to the night that Hermione's childhood home became something of his living nightmares.
+There he took one last glance at the property before counting out the necessary twists to take him back to the night that they estimated Hermione's childhood home became something of his living nightmares.

 I don't know where this is going.
 I was inspired by so many other time stories, but wanted them to go in different directions.
 So this is my attempt at a time travel story.
 As I have no concrete plans, please bear with me and the long pauses between updates (if you're interested).
 I vaguely have a plan for three chapters, but I need to work out the details before I get my game on.